tiberiu04/workshop-github/README.md

 ./gh-reset-repo.sh
 ```

-Each of view should now:
+Each of you should do the following:

 1. Create of fork of the other's repository.
    Be sure to give it a different name, not to clash with your own `workshop-github` repository name.